byllc/Resume/README.md

 Williamsville, NY 14221
 **wwchapman+resume@gmail.com**

 ## Experience
 I have worked with many companies as a consultant and as a direct wage employee.
-I have also played a signficant role in several start ups as a co founder or technical consultant.
-My consulting ventures have often overlapped with each other and with direct hire positions.
+I have played a signficant role in several start ups as a co founder or technical consultant.
 I have a wide range of experience in computing and information technology.
 Including over 15 Years total experience in Information Technology and Software Development.
-I have maintained long term relationships with companies I have consulted and worked for.
+I have maintained long term relationships with companies I have consulted and worked for many of whom continue to consider me a trusted source for assisting in their technology decisions.

 ### Software Development Team Lead / Development Manager,  Academic Software Plus / Liaison Intl.
 **August 2011 - Present**
+* Software Manager: Responsible for administrative management of a medium sized, co-located technical team
 * Team Mentor: Responsible for Training, Code Review and general Mentorship
 * Technical Leadership:
 * Systems Architecture: Responsible for high and low level technical decisions and coordinating with our Senior Architect